Vancouver, BC — 2026

 The "Ayar Labs" Model

-Solves a hard AI bottleneck — interconnects, inference silicon, or thermal.
-Hardware embedded at chip or system level makes switching a qualification-cycle problem. e.g. Ayar Labs, Untether AI
+Solves a hard AI bottleneck at chip or system level — interconnects, inference silicon, thermal.
+Once qualified into a hyperscaler's stack, it's a 2-year process to replace.
+That's the moat. e.g. Ayar Labs, Untether AI

 Exit → Nvidia, Broadcom, or hyperscaler vertical integration.